yanghenryliu/yanghenryliu.github.io/_teaching/2024-fall-teaching-1.md

 Upon successful completion of this course, students should be able to:

 - Utilize foundational business principles
+- Analyze data to address business problems
+- Apply information technology to perform business tasks
 - Solve business problems using information technology
 - Communicate solutions to business problems using information technology
-- Apply information technology to perform business tasks
-- Analyze data to address business problems
-- Use appropriate software tools to solve business problems
-- Create and integrate documents to solve business problems for various audiences